email@example.com or 062 258 3547 or 084 519 0380

 All adoption procedures are to ensure the animals’ safety, health, and happiness, and help you in having a happiy ever after with your new furry family members.
 This includes a home check and adoption fee.
 We rehome in Cape Town and surrounding areas.

-You’re welcome to meet the animals!
-Please note that they are not in Fisantekraal; most board at Uitsig ARC near Melkbos, and some are in private foster care.
+You’re welcome to meet the animals.
+Most board at Uitsig ARC near Melkbos, and some are in private foster care (no animals are at our premises in Fisantekraal).
 Please contact us to arrange a meeting.
 Thank you!

-Includes: Sterilisation, basic vaccination, microchipping, and deworming.
-Cats are tested for FeLV and FIV (included).
+Includes: Sterilisation, vet check, vaccination and deworming up to date of adoption, and microchipping.
+Cats are tested for FeLV and FIV.

 - Cats over 6 months: R350

 - Kittens under 6 months: R500 (sterilised at 6 months)

 - Puppies under 6 months: R700 (sterilised at 6 months)

 Home checks/visits are standard procedure for animal welfares.
 One or two volunteers will come to your house at a pre-arranged time to chat to you and have a quick look to check if the animal is a good match for your household.

 Unfortunately, there are also many people who ‘adopt’ animals and use them for fighting, experimentation, security detail, and abuse.
 We care about every single animal in our care, and, therefore, we must be sure that they will be safe, happy, and part of the family.

 Our aim is to make sure everyone is happy – animals and people.
 It’s nothing to be nervous of at all; we don’t care if you don’t have a ‘show house’ (neither do we)!